Qualcomm

 Employment policies fail to protect against discrimination based on political affiliation/views and/or religion.

-Qualcomm does not protect its employees against viewpoint discrimination (1).
+Qualcomm does not provide viewpoint protections for its employees (1).

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.